-The mere survival of an orchid in its native habitat ensures that the many other plants, animals, insects and microbes are still present.
-The absence of orchids in a once habituated area is a red flag, indicating that the entire eco system may be endangered.
+The mere survival of an orchid in its native habitat ensures that the numbers of other plants, animals, insects and microbes are still present.
+The absence of orchids in a once habituated area is a red flag indicating that the entire eco system may be endangered.

 Beautifully flowering species orchids are nature’s colourful reward